fat/haunt/README.md

 Each optional object (`pull-request` and `issue`) may include a series of tests to be ran against the specified issue type.
 In addition to the tests you may also specifiy a before and after property.
 Before will be executed before tests are ran, after will be executed after tests have ran.
 The before and after methods are passed one argument, the haunt object.

-+ haunt - an object which contains an inteface into a github issue or pull-request.
++ haunt - an object which contains an interface into a github issue or pull-request.

 Tests however are passed two arguments: